moonytheloony/Blog-Web/content/post/Review of Jabra Speak 410 Speakerphone - A Not So Necessary Utility.md

 ## Do You Absolutely Need It?

-If the sound quality of your laptop is average and you are mulling over buying an (bit expensive) add on speakerphone, then yes you should consider investing in this device.
+If the sound quality of your laptop is average and you are mulling over buying an (bit expensive) add on speakerphone, then yes, you should consider investing in this device.
 Jabra speakerphone will also prove to be useful if your team huddles around your system to join a standup call or a meeting as the sound is pretty loud.
 I personally prefer to keep my conversations to myself and have a laptop with decent sound quality, so I will keep it in my bag just to flaunt it!!

 {{< subscribe >}}